 Another example is from an excellent 2017 investigative piece in The New York Times called The Most Expensive Mile of Subway Track on Earth.
 The Times discovered that it costs seven times more than the world average to build a mile of subway in New York City.
 It also takes longer than average.

 The reason for these failures is not technological.
 They are political; in both cases, it’s regulatory capture by vested interests (frequently, unions), and outdated regulations such as NEPA.
 As a country, we have grown so prosperous and have enjoyed such a long stretch of peace that we’ve forgotten how to hustle and get things done with scarce resources.

 One example: the book Freedom’s Forge narrates how America accomplished incredible feats of manufacturing with scale and speed, only because we were trying to win the war against Hitler.

 The only entrepreneur we have capable of working apparent miracles today is Elon Musk.
 Everything he does is huge and ambitious; the gigafactories, the Starship (largest rocket ever built), the Boring Company and Neuralink.
 Compare the time it took to approve that access ramp in front of Peter Thiel’s house with what Musk has accomplished with his tunnels.
 The only problem with Elon Musk is that we only have one Elon Musk.

-In a recent podcast, technologist Balaji Srinivasan argued persuasively that not only is the United States losing “market share” of GDP (again, that imperfect measure) to Asian countries, but certain Asian countries like India have more state capacity than we do as measure by their ability to rollout innovations such as a unified payments system and a digital identity system, among other innovations, in record time and with record levels of consumer adoption.
+In a recent podcast interview, technologist Balaji Srinivasan argued persuasively that not only is the United States losing “market share” of GDP (again, that imperfect measure) to Asian countries, but certain Asian countries like India have more state capacity than we do as measured by their ability to rollout innovations such as a unified payments system and a digital identity system, among other innovations, in record time and with record levels of consumer adoption.